-A device adapter must provide a partial specialization of text-ution-interface-basic for its device adapter tag.
-The implementation for text-ution-array-interface-basic is expected to allow allocation of basic C arrays in the execution environment and to copy data between control and execution environments.
-All implementations of text-ution-array-interface-basic are expected to inherit from text-ution-array-interface-basic-base and implement the pure virtual methods therein.
-All implementations are also expected to have a constructor that takes a reference to a text-ution-array-interface-basicgiven size in the execution environment and return the resulting pointers in the given TypelessExecutionArray reference.
+A device adapter must provide a partial specialization of text-ution-arrayInterface-basic for its device adapter tag.
+The implementation for text-ution-arrayInterface-basic is expected to allow allocation of basic C arrays in the execution environment and to copy data between control and execution environments.
+All implementations of text-ution-arrayInterface-basic are expected to inherit from text-ution-arrayInterface-basic-base and implement the pure virtual methods therein.
+All implementations are also expected to have a constructor that takes a reference to a text-ution-arrayInterface-basic-base.
+The methods that text-ution-arrayInterface-basic-basic-base.
+The methods that <a href="text-ution-arrayInterface-basic-ba given size in the execution environment and return the resulting pointers in the given TypelessExecutionArray reference.